Ewout39/Estimation-of-reactive-power-loads-based-on-SM-data-in-LVDS/README.md

 This repository contains the scripts (Python and Julia) to recreate the results for the Paper: "Estimation of reactive power loads for low voltage network consumers using smart meter data", by Ewout Venstermans, Md.
 Umar Hashmi, and Marta Vanin.
+The code is run using a local environment on Python 3.12.4

 ## Open source datasets:
 The following open-source datasets (all 15-min resolution) were used during this work: